cugos/cugos.github.com/meetings/_posts/2026-06-17-cugos_monthly.md

 If you've seen a dazzling map with a local creator recently, please share this meeting invite with them.
 Self-promotion, personal projects, and non-traditional mapmakers are very welcome!

+ * [Karsten Vennemann](https://www.terragis.net/): Many of you have seen earlier paper and poster versions of my South America bicycle tour map.
+This is the final update: the map has now been completed and printed as four large panels on 3 mm aluminum composite material for display at home.
+I'll bring a smaller print to the meeting and share a few lessons learned from taking the project from concept to final production.

 **[@you](/people/)** Introduce yourself!
 Or re-introduce yourself!
 Tell us about something cool you are working on, playing with, or otherwise inspires or puzzles you.
 To get on the agenda, you can [edit this page](https://github.com/cugos/cugos.github.com?tab=readme-ov-file#contributing), or send us an email: [hello@cugos.org](mailto:hello@cugos.org)